oliverpople/emaily/README.md

 $ npm run server
 ```

-To run client side react app independently the following commands in a seperate tab:
+To run client side react app independently the following commands in a separate tab:

 ```
 $ cd emaily/client